mimartin12/bw-hiring-exercise/roles/SHOT/exercises/README.md

 - A Helm Chart that has
   + One deployment of the python app; configurable image versions
   + Ingress pointing to the python app; configurable for TLS and custom hostname
-  + A values file that can be used to configure the chart
+  + A values file that can be used to configure the chart, including the custom message return by the app
   + A test file that tests the chart
   + Passed `helm lint`